 Your doctor will physically examine you and ask you where you pain is.
 The doctor will insert a needle into the points he or she identifies as causing the pain problem.
-Often the needling site is not where pain is felt.
+Often the needling sites are not where pain is felt.
 For example, low back pain often comes from trigger points in the abdomen rather than the back.
 The body is all connected!

-After TPI, we expect that your trigger points and fascia will relax and your pain will decrease.
+After TPI, we expect that your muscles and fascia will relax and your pain will decrease.

 Risks mainly depend on the injected areas.
 Your doctor will discuss these risks with you.
 Side effects may include: